-Dispersant use Dispersant Testing & Approval Dispersant Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Ireland, following prior official authorisation from the Irish Coast Guard The national contact point for the use of dispersants is the Marine Rescue Coordination Centre (MRCC) Dublin None / Dispersants which have been tested and approved for use in the UK may be considered for use in Ireland None / Dispersants which have been approved for use in the UK may be considered for use in Ireland List of approved dispersants: None / No list of approved dispersants exists Ireland does not have its own vessel or aircraft dispersant application capabilities.
-When used, dispersants and aircraft dispersant spraying resources are brought in from other European countries (e.g. the UK).
-Aircraft application of dispersants is also possible through Ireland's arrangements with OSRL The Irish Coast Guard is an associate member of the OSRL based in the UK, which maintains a large inventory of oil pollution response equipment, including dispersant spraying capability None N/A N/A
+Dispersant use Dispersant Test ing & Approval Dispersant Application Dispe ersant Sto ckpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is forbidden unless authorised by the Irish Coast Guard None / Dispersants which have been tested and approved for use in the UK may be considered for use None / Dispersants which have been approved for use in the UK may be con- sidered for use in Ireland Ireland does not have its own vessel or aircraft disper- sant application capabilities.
+When used, dispersants and The Irish Coast Guard is an associate member of the OSRL based in the UK, which maintains a large None N/A N/A The national contact point for the use of dispersants is the Marine Rescue Co- in Ireland List of approved disper- sants: None / No list of approved aircraft dispersant spraying resources are brought in from other European coun- tries (e.g. the UK). inventory of oil pollution response equipment, in- cluding dispersant spraying capability ordination Centre (MRCC) Dublin dispersants Aircraft application of dispersants is also possible through Ireland's arrange- ments with OSRL

 The primary response method to oil spills at sea is mechanical containment and recovery.
-The use of chemical dispersants is allowed in Italy, following prior official authorisation from the Ministry for Environment and Territory.
+The use of dispersants is allowed in Italy, following prior official authorisation from the Ministry for Environment and Territory and Sea.
 The use of dispersants may be considered as a response option to an oil spill when mechanical recovery is impossible and sensitive ecological resources are at risk.
 Dispersant use is decided on a case-by-case basis.
 No change in the national policy regarding dispersant usage is currently being considered.
 The use of dispersants is clearly described in Italy's National Contingency Plan.